 Cyber Security Education Plan

 There are also some colleges and universities that offer certificates in the cyber security field.
-The certificate option is similar to a masters degree.
+The certificate option is similar to a master’s degree.
 It usually takes anywhere from four to eight months to complete and can range from 15 to 24 credits.
-Certificates in Cybersecurity consist of the most advanced IT courses and prepares students for the skills needed to succeed in the cybersecurity industry.
+Certificates in Cybersecurity consist of the most advanced IT courses and prepare students for the skills needed to succeed in the cybersecurity industry.